 The findings of this work are as follows.

-Firstly, mining features from graph transactions for building regression models based on their frequency produces useful features but also produces additional redundant features at an added cost.
-Secondly, features can be mined based on two thresholds, correlation with the output and correlation with other features, at a significantly lower cost without sacrificing the predictive accuracy of the regression model.
+- 1. Mining features from graph transactions for building regression models based on their frequency produces useful features but also produces additional redundant features at an added cost. - 2.
+Features can be mined based on two thresholds, correlation with the output and correlation with other features, at a significantly lower cost without sacrificing the predictive accuracy of the regression model.

 The work raises the following questions which we plan to investigate as a part of our future work.

-First, how can the relation between the $\alpha$ and $\beta$ parameters and the predictive accuracy of the regression model be characterized?
-Second, how to systematically select the $\alpha$ and $\beta$ parameters to get the best regression model?
+- 1. How can the relation between the α and β parameters and the predictive accuracy of the regression model be characterized? - 2.
+How to systematically select the α and β parameters to get the best regression model? - 3.
+How does the choice of the selection function affect the regression model?